manaakiwhenua/koordinates-metadata-updater/README.md

 Integration test require that the LDS_APIKEY envi var is set.

-The tests are set to run weekly apart of part of CI via Travis.
+The tests are run with every pull request and also on push to `master`

 ### Future Enhancements:
 This is so far an initial minimum viable product release.